Universal Crossover in the Three-Channel Charge Kondo Model at High Transparency

-\paragraph{Three-channel charge Kondo model.} We consider the three-channel charge Kondo geometry depicted in Fig.~\ref{fig:exp_device} and realized in the experiments of Refs.~\cite{iftikhar2015,iftikhar2018}.
-When the level spacing in the island is the smallest energy scale in the system, one can neglect the finite volume of the island.
-Under these conditions, the island and the three channels can be described by a one-dimensional model~\cite{matveev1995,furusaki1995} with the Hamiltonian
+\paragraph{Three-channel charge Kondo model.} We consider the three-channel charge Kondo geometry depicted in Fig.~\ref{fig:exp_device} and realized experimentally in Refs.~\cite{iftikhar2015,iftikhar2018}.
+When the single-particle level spacing in the island is the smallest energy scale in the system, the island can be treated as a zero-dimensional object.
+In this limit, the island and the three leads are described by a one-dimensional model~\cite{matveev1995,furusaki1995} with Hamiltonian

-where $\hat \psi_{j,R/L}$ is the annihilation operator for right/left moving (spinless) electrons in the channel $j$, and $v_F$ is the Fermi velocity (we set $\hbar=k_B=1$ throughout).
-The region $x>0$ corresponds to three pairs of counter-propagating spin-polarized quantum Hall edge states, while the region $x<0$ represents the electronic states within the metallic island.
-Using standard bosonization techniques~\cite{vondelft1998,giamarchi2003,dupuis2023field}, this Hamiltonian can be written in terms of bosonic operators,
+where $\hat \psi_{j,R/L}$ annihilates a right/left-moving spinless electron in channel $j$, and $v_F$ is the Fermi velocity (we set $\hbar=k_B=1$).
+The region $x>0$ corresponds to the three pairs of counter-propagating spin-polarized quantum Hall edge states, while the region $x<0$ represents electronic states inside the metallic island.
+Using standard bosonization techniques~\cite{vondelft1998,giamarchi2003,dupuis2023field}, Eq.~\eqref{eq:H_0} becomes

 where $v$ is the velocity of the density mode.
 The special value $K=1$ of the Luttinger parameter (with $v=v_F$) describes non-interacting electrons, and is realized with integer quantum Hall channels in Ref.~\cite{iftikhar2018}.
 The operator $\hat \phi_j$ is canonically conjugate to the current operator $\partial_x\hat \theta_j/\pi$.
 The charge density in lead $j$ is given by $-\partial_x\hat \phi_j/\pi$.
 The total charge accumulated on the island, $\hat N=-(1/\pi)\sum_j\hat \phi_j(0)$, enters the charging energy